Yaoguai: Taoist folklore

 In Taoist folklore, yaoguai come from "an imbalance in the" Tao and "any combination of [atypical] powers, including mind control, shapeshifting and the ability to create illusions."

 Typology

 Shapeshifters causing supernatural afflictions

 Folkloric belief and literature are replete with tales of shapeshifting "daemons" with the power to assume human form, to afflict with poison and disease, to bewilder, and to enthrall and seduce.
 The original form of these shapeshifters can vary widely, and include the fox, the tiger, the wolf, and the snake, amongst others.
 These creatures are often denominated by appending the character to their essential nature or original form.
-Accordingly, a fox demon may be denominated a 狐妖, a tiger demon as 虎妖, so on and so forth.
+Accordingly, a fox demon may be denominated a huyao, a tiger demon as huyao, so on and so forth.

 Predatory beings

 Yaoguai are often depicted as injurious or predatory beings in Chinese folklore and literature who seek to consume or to drain the life force of living beings.
 The purpose in consuming human beings is often to obtain immortality or achieve godlike power, but sometimes is attributed to simple hunger.
 They may also cohabit with human beings, either as a prelude to consuming them, or in order to satisfy their lust.

 Many employ sexual seduction as a tactic.
 Some belong to the "femme fatale" category of antagonists - assuming the form of beautiful women.
 Others masquerade as Taoist priests and or Buddhist monks in order to gain the trust of their victims.
 One example is the tale of the Painted Skin "demon" from Pu Song Ling, a green-skinned demon who wears a mask of human skin.
 Another example is Baigujing, the white-skeleton spirit, who adopts various disguises an attempt to consume the flesh of a holy man to obtain immortality.
 The Hundred-Eyed Demon Lord is a centipede who assumes the form of an elderly Taoist priest.

 Yet others, like the wangliang, the tiger demon, and the wolf demon, are simply opportunistic ambush predators who rely on stealth and speed in order to satisfy their insatiable hunger.
 The Wangliang is an apparition that appears in the mountains and marshes that accosts travelers and that has a taste for human brains, relying on its stealthiness and speed to successfully kill its prey.
 The wolf demon and tiger demon are ravening beings roaming over wide areas to consume large numbers of people, assuming human form to evade detection.